StoqMA vs. MA: the power of error reduction: Introduction

 If this conjecture holds, we could write \StoqMA{} without specifying the parameters (as is done for example in \BPP{} and \class{BQP}); essentially that would mean $\StoqMA(a,b)$ with any $a,b$ such that $a-b>1/\poly(n)$.

-The main result in this paper is that surprisingly, if this natural property of error reduction holds for \StoqMA{} (in fact, already a much weaker version of error reduction), this would imply a very interesting conclusion: that $\StoqMA{}$ is equal to \MA{}.
+The main result in this paper is that surprisingly, if this natural property of error reduction holds for \StoqMA{}, this would imply a very interesting conclusion: that $\StoqMA{}$ is equal to \MA{}.
+In fact, we show this already follows from a much weaker version of error reduction.
 We state this implication as another conjecture:

 \begin{conjecture} For any $a,b$ such that $1/2 \leq b < a \leq 1$ and $a - b \geq 1/\poly(n)$, we have that \StoqMA{}$\left(a,b\right)$ = \MA{}. \end{conjecture}

 Before stating our result connecting Conjectures \ref{conj:StoqMA-error-reduction} and \ref{conj:stoqma-equals-ma} more formally, let us try to argue why Conjecture \ref{conj:stoqma-equals-ma} is a natural conjecture, independently.
 To this end, let us compare \StoqMA{} to other better understood complexity classes.
 First, \cite{BBT06} showed that \StoqMA{}$(a,b)$ is contained in \AM{} for every $a - b \geq 1/\poly(n)$\footnote{Recall \cite{Babai85} that \AM{} is a two-message randomized generalization of \NP{}, in which the message from the verifier consists of random bits}.
 Notice that this puts a strong upper bound on $\StoqMA{}$, when compared with the belief that $\BQP{}$, the class of problems solved in quantum polynomial-time, is not included in the polynomial hierarchy~\cite{RazT19}.